toshimaru/blog.toshima.ru/_posts/2020-01-02-rails-migration-bulk-true.md

       create    db/migrate/20200101164105_add_columns_to_user.rb
 ```

-The migration file is the following:
+The generated migration file is as follows:

 ```rb
 class AddColumnsToUser < ActiveRecord::Migration[6.0]